Rakeela/dragora-notes/metr101disc5-historicalensoevents.md

 ---
 I picked the '07-'98 El Niño event.
 The 1998 DJF value was 2.2, suggesting strong warming.
 The oscillation pattern on this looks surprisingly chaotic.
 A quick web search for "1998 el nino effects" (sans quotes) turned up an interesting source for this (Care.
 (1998, June 28)  El Niño in 1997-1998: Impacts and CARE's Response.
 Retrieved 2/5/2021 from https://reliefweb.int/report/world/el-ni%C3%B1o-1997-1998-impacts-and-cares-response).
 This looks like it might be a wholly sufficient source itself.

+This focuses entirely on negative effects.
+I'm a little confused by that, to be honest.
+Shouldn't weather at this scale be a natural ambivalence?
+I did a web search for "does el nino do anything good?" (sans quotes) to see if there were any reports of positive effects.
+Instead I've happened upon discussions of coral bleaching.
+Sheesh...
+Are we going to lose all the sea coral at the next El Niño?
+If only we had some kind of scheme to interfere with solar radiation absorption at sea, hah!
+Ah, but alas I do not rule the world...
+I wonder if there's any biome that could grow both coral and mangroves.
+The mangroves might shade the coral, if so.
+Perhaps some other kind of coral symbiote plant could be engineered?
+I'd rather we not lose all the coral reefs on Earth in the intersection between global warming and normal temperature fluctuations.
+Not only are they kind of pretty, their skeletons are pure sunk carbon.
+Anyways, the link with the info about coral bleachins is here: (Thompson, D.  (2016, Mar 2)  El Niño: The Good, the Bad and the Ugly.  *Weather from WeatherOps*  Retrieved 2/5/2021 from https://blog.weatherops.com/el-nino-the-good-the-bad-and-the-ugly).

+Chasing this lead with a search for "El Niño: The Good, the Bad and the Ugly" (sans quotes), I found this: (Aronson, RB.
+Precht, WF.
+Toscano, MA.
+Koltes, KH.
+(2002, Jun 1)  The 1998 bleaching event and its aftermath on a coral reef in Belize.  *Maringe Biology*.
+Retrieved 2/5/21 from http://www2.cedarcrest.edu/academic/bio/jcigliano/MFEC/Bleaching_1998.pdf).
+This claims that the strong El Niño of 1998 causing the first mass coral mortality in the central lagoon of the Belizean barrier reef for the last 3,000 years.

+---
+I wish I weren't in pain.
+I already took naproxen, and it's still distracting me from my studies.

 ---
 back to [[metr101]]